XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter4.md

 # `1.
 What is Internet?`

-The `Internet` is the global system of interconnected `computer networks` that use the Internet protocol suite (TCP/IP) to link devices worldwide.
+The `Internet` is the global system of interconnected `computer networks` that use the Internet Protocol (TCP/IP) to link devices worldwide.
 It is a network of networks that consists of private, public, academic, business, and government networks of local to global scope, linked by a broad array of electronic, wireless, and optical networking technologies.
 <p align="center">
    https://en.wikipedia.org/wiki/Internet
 </p>
 <p align="center">
    Figure 1: Computer Network
 </p>